SofiaGNu/Optimizing-Working-Fluids-Design-in-ORC/README.md

-# A Novel CAMPD Methodology for Optimizing Working Fluids Design in Organic Rankine Cycles for Waste Heat Valorization
+# Machine Learning-Guided Design of ORC Working Fluids for Waste Heat Recovery

 This repository includes the data and models developed to ensure the reproducibility of the results presented in the paper.